 CBD To Help Relieve Addiction Symptoms

 The National Institute on Drug Abuse reported that in 2009, 23.5 million individuals aged 12 years and above needed alcohol and drug abuse therapeutic aid.
 CDC reports that more than 40 million individuals smoke cigarettes.
 Currently, smoking is among the major causes of preventable severe conditions as well as deaths in the U.S. Every year, 125,000 people die due to illegal drugs and alcohol abuse.
-Clearly, addiction is a serious problem not just in the U.S but also in other countries.
+Clearly, addiction is a serious problem in the U.S. and around the globe as well.

 How CBD Could Be A Symptom Relief For Addiction

 CBD has also shown positive effects when used to relieve alcohol-induced neuro-degeneration.
-Neuro-degeneration is the main cause of relapsing and chronic nature of alcohol addiction.
+Neuro-degeneration is the main cause of relapsing and the chronic nature of alcohol addiction.
 Additionally, CBD has proven its ability to lower stimulus cue-induced drug or heroin seeking behavior.
 This helps in the prevention of relapse and heroin craving.
 Generally, CBD counterbalances the high feeling of THC.
-Thus, it curbs the side effects of marijuana.
+Thus, it curbs the side effects of marijuana as well.

 How CBD Works as an Addiction Relief Supplement